aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

         # Dictionary of SVIs | Required.
         # This will create both the L3 SVI and L2 VLAN based on filters applied to l3leaf and l2leaf.
         # Any SVI setting, defined under svis[svi] can also be defined under the svis[svi].nodes[node]
-        # The node specific setting will over-write the svi settings on that given switch/node
         svis:

           # SVI interface id and VLAN id. | Required